anthonyvipond/deduper/readme.md

-Database Dedupe and Remap Tool
+MySQL Database Dedupe and Remap Tool
 ======================

 Purpose
 ------------

-A custom command removes duplicate records from your database table.
+- Removes duplicate records from your database and remaps foreign keys in other tables

-You can easily define the uniqueness of a row using one or more columns.
+- You can easily define the uniqueness of a row using one or more columns

-It works well on large tables (10M+ rows) as well.
+- It works well on large tables (10M+ rows) as well.

+- Designed to run directly on production tables

 Installation
 ------------